 Crush Vintage: You can find all eras and clothing types from the 1970’s and older in the shop.
 We specialize in wearable vintage that will blend into any modern wardrobe.

 Crush Vintage: When purchasing an item, I run through many questions in my head: Is it in good condition?
-Can you picture a modern day girl wearing it?
+Can you picture a modern-day girl wearing it?
 Would I wear it?
 Is it too costume-y or just the right amount of bonkers one of a kind amazing?

 Dominique de Merteuil: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

-Dominique de Merteuil: What message/advise do you have for women who have never bought vintage clothes before?
+Dominique de Merteuil: What message/advice do you have for women who have never bought vintage clothes before?
 For example: what are the key pieces to start building a vintage look?
 What to keep in mind when making a purchase?

-Crush Vintage: Some of my favorite items are priceless things we unearthed.
+Crush Vintage: Some of my favourite items are priceless things we unearthed.
 We have had several Adrian items (one gown and some suits!) and an amazing Poiret cape that was sold to a collector.
 That thrill of finding that hidden tag never gets old!

 Dominique de Merteuil: What are your favourite vintage brands and are they very difficult to find?

-Crush Vintage: My favorite vintage brands are so wide and varied!
+Crush Vintage: My favourite vintage brands are so wide and varied!
 I love Dorothy O’Hara, Lilli Ann, Ceil Chapman…. but there are so many wonderful items with no labels too, we don’t discriminate.
 I think we have become too label conscious when really, it should be all about construction and quality.

 Dominique de Merteuil: What’s in your wardrobe?
 Do you personally wear vintage clothes on a daily basis?

 Crush Vintage: I collect coats!
-Although, living in California I don’t get a chance to wear them too much!
+Although living in California I don’t get a chance to wear them too much!
 But I love that you can wear jeans and a t-shirt and throw a good jacket/coat on top and look completely chic!
 I get so many compliments on my vintage leopard coats.